-Analysis | ‘Do as I say not as I do’: Trump’s past tax rhetoric is cast in a whole new light
+Analysis | ‘Do as I say not as I do’: Blockbuster NYT report casts new light on Trump’s tax rhetoric

 Trump in 2012 was asked about whether rich people like himself pay enough in taxes, and he told the BBC, “Well, we’re paying a lot of tax, and we’re putting a lot of people to work.”

-Trump in 2009 also defended Rush Limbaugh for leaving New York because of its tax rates, saying, “Obviously, you have to pay taxes.
+Trump in 2009 also defended Rush Limbaugh for leaving New York because of its tax rates, saying: “Obviously, you have to pay taxes.
 But they want to pay a reasonable tax.”

 We now know that Trump most often hasn’t paid much of anything in taxes, which probably says something about why he has yet to deliver on his promise of releasing his returns.
 Trump has set himself up in certain ways for this day by casting this as a problem with the tax code and that not paying taxes is justifiable because the government will “squander” it.